- About us

 The task of the international jury is to select competitors of above average concert standard with a mature intellectual and emotional response to music.

-Haim Alexander, Shulamit Ran, Jacob Gilboa, Ami Maayani Oedon Partos, Jan Radzynski, Ron Weidberg, Moshe Zorman, Joseph Dorfman, Noam Sheriff, Zvi Avni, Mark Kopytman, Gil Shohat, Eliezer Elper, Ben-Zion Orgad, Oded Zehavi, Josef Bardanashvili, Menachem Wiesenberg and Aviya Kopelman.
+Haim Alexander, Shulamit Ran, Jacob Gilboa, Ami Maayani, Oedon Partos, Jan Radzynski, Ron Weidberg, Moshe Zorman, Joseph Dorfman, Noam Sheriff, Zvi Avni, Mark Kopytman, Gil Shohat, Eliezer Elper, Ben-Zion Orgad, Oded Zehavi, Josef Bardanashvili, Menachem Wiesenberg, Aviya Kopelman, Ella Sheriff and Benjamin Yusupov.

-For the 13th Competition, the management of the competition decided to honor two deceased, prominent Israeli composers, whose works were never performed in previous Arthur Rubinstein Competitions: Paul Ben Haim (1897–1984) and Josef Tal (1910–2008).
+The only exception was the 13th Competition, where it was decided to honor two deceased, prominent Israeli composers, whose works were never performed in previous Arthur Rubinstein Competitions: Paul Ben Haim (1897–1984) and Josef Tal (1910–2008).

-For the 14th, which will take place in May 2014, the competition commissioned, once again, new works.
-This time by Ella Sheriff and Benjamin Yusupov, two very active and successful composers in Israel, whose works have been performed extensively, both in Israel and abroad.
+For the 15th, which will take place in April-May 2017, the competition commissioned, once again, new works.
+This time by Betty Olivaro and Avner Dorman, two very active and successful composers in Israel, whose works have been performed extensively, both in Israel and abroad.